dorothymuhonja/Gallery/README.md

 #### User
 Can view images and image details
 Can copy image links
+Click on the image to view the details

 #### Admin
 Can add, change or delete the images